 JANIS ANTONOVICS

-My lab and the labs of Dr. Emme Bruns (University of Maryland), and Dr. Michael Hood (Amherst College) still meet every two weeks by Zoom.
-I continue to interact online with the lab of Dr. Matthias Rillig, Free University, Berlin.
+I meet regularly with the labs of Drs.
+Emme Bruns (University of Maryland), Michael Hood (Amherst College), and Mandy Gibson (University of Virginia), and interact online with the lab of Dr. Matthias Rillig, Free University, Berlin.

 Talks and participation: